-During our data collection and analysis for The Duo 2017 Trusted Access Report, we found that 76% of healthcare endpoints are running Windows 7, an older version of the Microsoft operating system.
+The Duo 2017 Trusted Access Report found that 76% of healthcare endpoints are running Windows 7, an older version of the Microsoft operating system.
 Another 3% (compared to 1% overall average) are running XP, an operating system that is no longer updated with new security patches by Microsoft.

-In general, we found that across browsers, plugins and operating systems, healthcare is less up to date compared to the overall average of all other industries.
+Across all browsers, plugins and operating systems, healthcare is less up to date compared to the overall average of all other industries, as revealed in the report.
 That could mean that healthcare may be more susceptible to exploits and malware infection.